 The LEOKA program is a database that monitors officer interactions with the public.
 It actively monitors how officers are injured, killed, what weapons were used, and where the incident happens.

 When deciding which body armor you want/need, it’s important to look at the statistics of police who are killed on duty.

 As grim as this is to research and discuss, knowing how officers are dying in the streets will help you make better decisions.
-For example, the LEOKA Program states so far this year, 5 officers have been killed by handguns.

-3 officers were killed by rifles and another 5 were killed by unreported guns.
 According to the FBI, the most dangerous places for law enforcement officers are the southern and western regions of the United States.

 With thousands of lives saved up to this point, there is no excuse to not wear body armor while on duty.